-Our fee for an in office or online wedding is $100.00.
-In the Salt Lake Valley is $150.00 and $200 in other areas.
-We are happy to travel throughout Utah (we particularly like Moab).
+Our fee for an in office ceremony is $135.00; for an online wedding $145.00.
+In the Salt Lake Valley the fee is $185.00 and $285.00 in other areas.
+We are happy to travel throughout Utah.
 We set a separate fee based on the distance traveled.

 Additional information is on our Price Page.

 A conventional wedding that does not make reference to a God or a higher power.

 B. Religious/Spiritual Ceremony

 A conventional ceremony that does reference to God and will incorporate your choice of prayers, scripture, and blessings.